The IAS Visa Wizard is the easy way to find the correct visa for you

 This type of visa is called a Tier 2 Minister of Religion Visa, or a Religious Worker Visa.
 This visa allows you to enter and live in the UK on the grounds that you take on a position as a minister of religion, missionary or religious worker.
 Once granted, the visa lasts a maximum of three years and one month.

 The dedicated lawyers at IAS can assist you with your inquiries and application for a Religious Worker Visa UK.
 We will check that the role you are applying for qualifies for this category of Tier 2 Visa, organise the Certificate of Sponsorship from your UK Sponsor and perform an extensive document check.
 We will also prepare a Letter of Representation to accompany your application.
-Contact us today for more information on how to obtain your Tier 2 Minister of Religion Visa UK.
+Contact us today on 0333 363 8577 or make an enquiry online for more information on how to obtain your Tier 2 Minister of Religion Visa UK.

 To be eligible for a Religious Worker Visa, you must have been offered a position in one of the following roles:

 Your job offer must have come from a registered Tier 2 UK Sponsor licensed to hire foreign nationals and you must meet the English Language requirements and prove that you have enough maintenance funds to support your travel and any dependents you are taking with you to the UK.

 If you have trained for a year full-time with a ministry, you will be able to come to the UK to work as a Minister of Religion with a Religious Worker Visa.
 In order to do this, you need to be able to prove that you have trained for a year for this role.